-On 24th October in London, The Crowd will bring together 160+ senior energy, sustainability, property, and facilities professionals for X Energy 2017.
+On 24th October in London, The Crowd brought together 160+ senior energy, sustainability, property, and facilities professionals for X Energy 2017.

-This impactful half day event will explore the intersection of energy and tech, inspiring and connecting the leading minds from a mix of energy intensive sectors.
+This impactful half day event explored the intersection of energy and tech, inspiring and connecting the leading minds from a mix of energy intensive sectors.

-We'll explore how disruptive technologies, new energy management strategies and financing models are exponentially changing energy programmes in large organisations, and share knowledge and latest thinking amongst the community.
-The programme on the day is a mix of inspiring keynotes, high level panels, peer roundtable discussions and structured networking.
+We explored how disruptive technologies, new energy management strategies and financing models are exponentially changing energy programmes in large organisations, and shared knowledge and latest thinking amongst the community.
+The programme on the day was a mix of inspiring keynotes, high level panels, peer roundtable discussions and structured networking.

 Last year’s event began with a brilliant short keynote from Mustafa Suleyman, Co- founder of Google’s DeepMind, on “how Artificial Intelligence can have a positive impact on energy and beyond” (you can watch it here).